-These five restaurants from Adelaide and the Barossa might just be our greatest food and wine experiences; but you be the judge.
+These five restaurants from Adelaide and the Barossa might just be South Australia’s top food and wine experiences; but you be the judge.

 BY KATRINA LOBLEY

-Foodies are recognising the potential of South Australia after the Australian Financial Review acknowledged some exciting new South Australian restaurants in its top 100.
-It included new eclectic ventures such as the South African-themed Africola to small fine-diners like Orana that are boldly using native ingredients such as bunya nuts, green ants and quandongs.
-Four of the restaurants are in Adelaide but there’s also a delicious reason to head out to wine country: namely, Hentley Farm in the Barossa.
+Foodies are recognising the potential of South Australia after the Australian Financial Review acknowledged some exciting new South Australian restaurants in its top 100 - among them electic ventures such as the South African-themed Africola to small fine-diners like Orana that are boldly using native ingredients such as bunya nuts, green ants and quandongs.
 Here’s what to expect when you take a seat at one of the state’s top five.

 City-fringe fine-diner Magill Estate